Jackzmc/flashforge-api-server/README.md

 ## Tested Printers
 Should work in theory on all the supported printers of flashforge-finder-api
-* Flashforge Adventuer 5M Pro
+* Flashforge Adventuer 5M Pro - Firmware v2.7.9

 ## API Doc